OpenBB-finance/OpenBB/website/content/terminal/reference/portfolio/brokers/ally/movers.md

 ---
 title: movers
-description: This documentation page provides information on how to get stock movers using Python command line.
+description: "This documentation page provides information on how to get stock movers" using Python command line.
 Detailed explanations for different parameters such as list_type, exchange, and limit are included.
 keywords: